HardikChoudhary24/SkyScannerBot/readme.md

 ## Usage

 1. Invite the Sky Scanner Bot to your Discord server.
-2. Use the `!track` command followed by the departure location, arrival location, and dates in the format `!track <departure> <arrival> <start_date> <end_date>`.
+2. Use the `\start_tracking` command followed by the departure location, arrival location, and dates in the format `\start_tracking <departure> <arrival> <date-yymmdd>`.
-   Example: `!track New York London 2024-04-01 2024-04-10`
+   Example: `\start_tracking Delhi Lucknow 240331`
 3. The bot will start tracking the flight prices and will notify you if a cheaper rate is found.
 4. Receive a response with a link to the Sky Scanner page for the cheaper flight option.

 ## Commands

-- `!track <departure> <arrival> <start_date> <end_date>` - Start tracking flight prices between specified locations and dates.
+- `\start_tracking <departure> <arrival> <date-yymmdd>` - Start tracking flight prices between specified locations on specified date.
-- `!help` - Display help and available commands.
+- `\get_price` - Display the price of the flight for which the tracker was initiated.

 ## Getting Started

-To get started with the Sky Scanner Bot, simply invite it to your Discord server and start using the `!track` command to set up flight price trackers.
+To get started with the Sky Scanner Bot, simply invite it to your Discord server and start using the `\start_tracking` command to set up flight price trackers.
 Stay updated with real-time notifications and find the best deals on flights hassle-free!

 ## Disclaimer